-Except for the case in which the director maintains, at the time of the transfer or exercise, a net economic exposure to the variation in the price of the shares for a market value equivalent to an amount of at least twice his or her fixed annual remuneration through the ownership of shares, options or other financial instruments.
-The foregoing shall not apply to the shares that the director needs to dispose of to meet the cos related to their acquisition or, upon favourable assessment of the nomination and remuneration committee to address an extraordinary situation.
+Except for the case in which the director maintains, at the time of the transfer or exercise, a net economic exposure to the variation in the price of the shares for a market value equivalent to an or other financial instru his or her fixed annual remuner ments. ation through the ownersl hip of shares, options The foregoing shall not apply to the shares that the director needs to dispose of to meet the cost related to their acquisition or, upon favourable assessment of the nomination and remuneration committee to address an extraordinary situation.
 Complies X Complies partially □ Explanation Not Applicable □ 63.
 Contractual arrangements should include provisions that permit the company to reclaim variable components of remuneration when payment was out of step with the director's actual performance of based on data subsequently found to be misstated.
 Complies X Complies partially □ Explanation Not Applicable □ 64.
-64. Termination payments should not exceed a fixed amount equivalent to two years of the director's to annual remuneration and should not be paid until the company confirms that he or she has met t predetermined performance criteria.
-For the purposes of this recommendation, payments for contractual termination include any payment whose accrual or payment obligation arises as a consequence of or on the occasion of the terminatio of the contractual relationship that linked the director with the company, including previously ur consolidated amounts for long-term savings schemes and the amounts paid under post-contractual non-compete agreements. ion of the termination uding previously un- Complies X Complies partially □ Explanation Not Applicable □
+54. Termination payments should not exceed a fixed amount equivalent to two years of the director's total annual remuneration and should not be paid until the company confirms that he or she has met the predetermined performance criteria.
+For the purposes of this recommendation, payments for contractual termination include any payments whose accrual or payment obligation arises as a consequence of or on the occasion of the termination of the contractual relationship that linked the director with the company, including previously un consolidated amounts for long-term savings schemes and the amounts paid under post-contractual non-compete agreements. ion of the termination uding previously un- Complies X Complies partially □ Explanation Not Applicable □